manuparra/source-finding-canfar/README.md

-# Source-finding task using PyBDSF
+# Source-finding task using PyBDSF for CANFAR

 This task will run the source-finder PyBDSF on a LOFAR image from the LoTSS DR2 survey.